brine-egg/brine-modular.nvim/README.md

 ## Introduction

-*This is a fork of [nvim-lua/kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) that moves from a single file to a multi file configuration.*

-A starting point for Neovim that is:

-* Small
-* Modular
-* Completely Documented

-**NOT** a Neovim distribution, but instead a starting point for your configuration.
+*Personal neovim configuration based of off [kickstart-modular.nvim](https://github.com/dam9000/kickstart-modular.nvim), which is a multi file fork of [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim).*

+It is **HIGHLY** recommended that you use of the the repos mentioned above as a template for your configuration, rather than using the configurations in this repo which were made based on **MY** own preferences.

-## Installation
+# Installation

 ### Install Neovim